spicyjam-hub/spicyjam-hub/README.md

 -  I’m currently learning engineering
 -  How to reach me avnivasanad@gmail.com
 -  Pronouns: she /her
--  Fun fact: I'm irregular sometimes
+-  Fun fact: I'm crazy sometimes

 <!---
 spicyjam-hub/spicyjam-hub is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.